 Furthermore, some basic animations and the Unity game engine.
 The opening of the door and the modelling of the orbs in unity.

-Blender I made some basic models and animations.
+In Blender I made some basic models and animations.
 The mechanical walker was the modelling assignment to learn about models for game design (so it should be efficient, optimized, and correctly modelled for Unity).
 In my own time, I also rigged and animated the mechanical walker to do a simple walk cycle.

 The sack of flour was the animation assignment in which we had to animate a jump and a walk conveying a certain emotion and then integrate it with Unity to make it key-controlled.
 You can guess what emotion I chose :)